Neloy-Barman/Sensor-Capture/README.md

 # Sensor-Capture
 This is the 1st task of my stepping into a app development internship.
+I hope it meets the requirements.
+Thank you.

 ## Tasks: -
 <h3>Completed -</h3>